istdaslol/WoS-Solver/README.md

 # WoS-Solver
-Tool that searchs a lists of words to find matches for the popular game "Words on Steam"
+Tool that searchs a lists of words to find matches for the popular game "Words on Stream"

 ## usage
 		   -h prints this message